netwerk-digitaal-erfgoed/lod-aggregator/test/ecc-books/README.md

   --output ecc-books-edm-val.ttl
 ```

-This results in a list of violations because in the dc:language tag is missing which is required for edm:TEXT types, see the gr_validate.ttl report for more info.
+This results in a list of violations because in the dc:language tag is missing which is required for edm:TEXT types, see the ecc-books-edm-val.ttl report for more info.

+Note: Some of the SHACL messages are still very unclear, it needs some debugging to find the cause of the error.
+This needs some improvement.

-It is possible to fix this in the mapping query by adding the `dc:language "el"` explictly to the query.
+We fixed this in the mapping query by adding the `dc:language "el"` explictly to the query.
 See `ecc-books2edm.rq` in the `ecc-books` test dir.

 ## Zip the result for transport to Europena